Jedward: Stage

-Modelling career

-Jedward have been signed to Next Models and appeared in fashion magazines i-D, Esquire and Grazia.

 Impact

 Whilst on The X Factor, Jedward's fans included Pixie Lott and Robbie Williams.
 Taoiseach Brian Cowen also backed the singers, while Leona Lewis said that she worried about them.
 Two leading British political parties, Labour and the Conservatives, each released campaign posters parodying the twins.
 Former Prime Minister Gordon Brown came under fire in November 2009 for describing Jedward as "not very good" and later apologised for doing so.
 Following this, Walsh stated "So Gordon Brown and Simon Cowell both have something in common: neither of them know what the public want."
 Brown's successor, David Cameron, admitted that he enjoyed watching The X Factor and that Jedward were his favourite act.
 Cameron also bought a T-shirt with their faces on it.
 The Irish Independent called Jedward "tone-deaf twins", even though the pair were voted more popular than The Beatles in a teenage poll.
 Comedian Oliver Callan has parodied them on his RTÉ 2 show Nob Nation.
-Their 2017 court case was later the subject of a stage musical starring comedians Kevin McGahern and Tony Cantwell.
+Their 2017 court case on merchandise rights was later the subject of a stage musical starring comedians Kevin McGahern and Tony Cantwell.